XRPLF/xrpl-dev-portal/content/concept-amendments.md

 Every 256th ledger is called a "flag" ledger.
 The process of approving an amendment starts in the ledger version immediately before the flag ledger.
 When `rippled` validator servers send validation messages for that ledger, those servers also submit votes in favor of specific amendments. ([Fee Voting](concept-fee-voting.html) also occurs around flag ledgers.)

 The flag ledger itself has no special contents.
 However, during that time, the servers look at the votes of the validators they trust, and decide whether to insert an [`EnableAmendment` pseudo-transaction](reference-transaction-format.html#enableamendment) into the following ledger.
-The flags of an EnableAmendment pseudo-transaction indicate what the server thinks happened:
+The flags of an EnableAmendment pseudo-transaction show what the server thinks happened:

 * The `tfGotMajority` flag means that support for the amendment has increased to at least 80% of trusted validators.
 * The `tfLostMajority` flag means that support for the amendment has decreased to less than 80% of trusted validators.